MM2-0/Kvaesitso/docs/docs/contributor-guide/index.md

 # Get Involved

 You want to get involved and support the development?
-Whether you are a developer or not – this guide is what you are looking for.
+Whether you can code or not, there are a lot of ways you can support the development.